Gigigo-Android-Devs/MultipleGridRecyclerView/README.md

 - bug adding first element, don't renderize it until second element added

 ### Based on
-* [EasyRecyclerAdapter] to perform Adapters and ViewHolder factory
 * [Plaid] for SpannedGridLayoutManager

 License